laminlabs/lamin-blog/docs/scprint.md

 I used LaminDB throughout my PhD.
 It let me do a lot alone, in a reasonable time, in a reproducible way.
 That's a rare combination in this field.

 These days, when I start a computational biology project, I set up a git repo and a LaminDB instance.
 In that order, roughly.

+## Background

+In fall 2023, Jeremie & Alex met in CZI's CellXGene Slack channel both trying to figure out how to best manage metadata of thousands of scRNA-seq datasets.
+Jeremie for his work on scRNA-seq foundation models, and Alex for his work on LaminDB.